Mapping Zappos’ fun, weird culture

 The meeting rhythms follow that of the Holacracy approach with regular tactical and governance meetings.

 The quarterly all-hands meeting plays a critical role: everyone in the company must attend.
-Three day-a-year, customers will get a voicemail at Zappos reminding that the entire company has taken that day to celebrate, learn, and connect.
+Three days a year, customers will get a voicemail at Zappos reminding that the entire company has taken that day to celebrate, learn, and connect.

 The Voice of Employee (VOE) is a bi-weekly meeting to uncover and address tensions from different departments.
 A bingo machine is used to randomly select representatives from different departments to “bubble up and bubble down concerns, feedback, and ideas.”

-Decisions at Zappos are made using the consent approach that is part of the Holacracy constitution.
+Decisions at Zappos are made using the consent approach that’s part of the Holacracy constitution.
 Also, customer service employees have total autonomy to make any decision in order to WOW customers.

 Supporting local communities is vital for Zappos.
 The company prioritizes hiring local talent than relocating people from other places.